Primary constraints in general teleparallel quadratic gravity: Introduction

 \section{Introduction}

 After more than a hundred years since its conception, General Relativity (GR) has garnered affirmation through various experiments and observations, thus confirming its position as a fundamental piece in comprehending gravity and the Universe.
 Nonetheless, despite being the most widely accepted theory of gravity, GR exhibits certain deficiencies and limitations \cite{Will:2014kxa}.
 It clashes with quantum mechanics \cite{Goroff:1985th} and with the related description of gravity at small scales; it fails to wholly elucidate phenomena like dark matter and dark energy, presumed to constitute the bulk of the Universe's composition \cite{Frieman:2008sn}; it predicts the existence of singularities where conventional physics breaks down and lacks a self-consistent theory of quantum gravity aiming to merge GR and quantum mechanics \cite{DeWitt:1967yk, Barack:2018yly}.
-Consequently, alternate gravity explanations have emerged, aiming to address specific GR drawbacks such as dark matter and energy, cosmic structure formation, and early-time gravity behavior \cite{Capozziello:2003tk, Nojiri:2010wj, Bamba:2012cp, Sanders:2002pf, Copeland:2006wr}.
+For all these reasons, throughout the years, the motivations for going beyond GR has grown even stronger \cite{Hehl:1994ue}.
+Consequently, alternate gravity explanations have emerged, aiming to address specific GR drawbacks such as dark matter and energy, cosmic structure formation, and early-time gravity behavior \cite{Capozziello:2003tk, Nojiri:2010wj, Bamba:2012cp, Sanders:2002pf, Copeland:2006wr, Capozziello:2019cav, Nojiri:2017ncd, Odintsov:2023weg}.

 Some notable modified gravity theories include \emph{e.g.} modifications to the Einstein-Hilbert gravitational action, by introducing higher-order curvature invariants \cite{Stelle:1976gc, Bajardi:2020mdp, Bajardi:2021hya} or couplings between geometry and scalar fields \cite{Halliwell:1986ja, Uzan:1999ch, Clifton:2011jh, Urban:2020lfk}.
 The most basic extension, $f(R)$ gravity, incorporates a function of the scalar curvature within the action, resulting in field equations of the fourth order \cite{Sotiriou:2008rp, DeFelice:2010aj, Capozziello:2011et, Starobinsky:2007hu, Nojiri:2006gh, Bajardi:2022ocw}.
 Some formulations of this theory can yield modifications in the Newtonian potential \cite{Capozziello:2021goa}, thus addressing the Galaxy Rotation Curve issue without relying on Dark Matter, as well as elucidate the Universe's exponential expansion without invoking Dark Energy \cite{Capozziello:2002rd}.
 In this framework, particular interest was gained by the Starobinsky model \cite{Starobinsky:1980te}, which includes a quadratic term in the scalar curvature to accounts for cosmic inflation.